 We will not attempt to ascertain whether the issuer of any component stocks included in a Basket Component would be treated as a "passive foreign investment company" ("PFIC"), within the meaning of Section 1297 of the Code, or a United States real property holding corporation, within the meaning of Section 897(c) of the Code.
 If the issuer of one or more stocks included in a Basket Component were so treated, certain adverse U.S. federal income tax consequences could possibly apply to a holder of the Notes.
-You should refer to information filed with the SEC by the issuers of the component stocks included in each Basket Component and consult your tax advisor regarding the possible consequences to you, if any, if any issuer of a component stock included in a Basket Component is or becomes a PFIC or is or becomes a United States real property holding corporation.
+You should refer to information filed with the SEC by the issuers of the component stocks included in a Basket Component stocks included in a Basket Component is or becomes a PFIC or is or becomes a United States real property holding corporation.